Antiquely3031/COSC4353_SoftwareDesignGroup1_Summer2026/Assignment1_Responses.md

 #### Summary | Quick Notes

 <ul>
-    <li>Regular Users : Reggistering/logining into their Accounts, the able to join or leave a queue of their choosing, and view the general metrics regarding their position</li>
+    <li>Regular Users : Registering/loging into their Accounts, the able to join or leave a queue of their choosing, and view the general metrics regarding their position</li>
-    <li>Administrators : Queue creation and manangemnt, publicly share desired metrics/information of a queue to the public and queuers, and view basic statistics of a given queue(s)</li>
+    <li>Administrators : Queue creation and management, publicly share desired metrics/information of a queue to the public and queuers, and view basic statistics of a given queue(s)</li>
 </ul>

 ### What are the most important features?